 'Behavioural change' focuses on changing behaviour, to motivate smokers to quit, and patients to adhere to the medical prescriptions.
 It addresses three main kinds of persuasive communication: fear appeals, message framing and computer-tailoring.
 Their effects are often hampered by the resistance that they can provoke.
 Also addressed are effective skills, tricks and basic principles that psychologists use to bring about behavioural change.
 In addition, complex multi-faceted interventions must be applied to induce large scale change.
 Intervention Mapping is one method to develop effective interventions.

-Semester: semester la Format: lecture Hours per week: 2
+Semester: semester I a Format: seminar

+Assessment:

-Assessment: written exam (multiple choice)
+written exam (multiple choice)

 Literature: · syllabus